 - Will measles cause blindness, sterility, deafness, pneumonia, or birth defects?
 Yes, measles can give rise to serious and sometimes permanent complications:

-- Pneumonia: This is the most common cause of death from measles, particularly in young children.
+- Pneumonia: This is the most common cause of death from measles.
+It is particularly true for young children.

 - Ear infections can lead to permanent hearing loss (deafness).

-- Encephalitis: Inflammation of the brain, which can cause convulsions, intellectual disability, and, in severe cases, brain damage or death.
+- Encephalitis: Brain inflammation can occur, leading to serious outcomes.
+These include convulsions, intellectual disability, and, in severe cases, death.

 - Blindness: Caused by severe eye infections or corneal scarring.

-- Birth defects: If a pregnant woman contracts measles, it can lead to miscarriage, premature birth, or low birth weight.
-However, it does not typically cause congenital birth defects like rubella (German measles) does.
+- Birth defects: If a pregnant woman contracts measles, it carries risks.
+These risks include miscarriage, premature birth, or low birth weight.
+However, it typically does not cause congenital birth defects like rubella (German measles).

-- Sterility: There is no conclusive evidence that measles directly causes sterility in either males or females.
+- Sterility: Measles is not conclusively proven to cause sterility in males or females.

 6. Prevention is Key: The Measles Vaccine